durden/stag/README.md

 Stag assumes the following information about the root directory, layout, etc.:

 - Any directories/files starting with '.' are ignored.
+- Only files with .md or .markdown extensions are considered markdown files.
-- Only files with .md extension will be transformed and included in static generation
+- Only markdown files will be transformed and included in static generation
-- All .md files at the root directory will be treated as the main parts of the website.
+- All markdown files at the root directory will be treated as the main parts of the website.
 - Each subdirectory is treated as a subset of the main website.
 - Each subdirectory will be represented as a page with links to all it's child elements (files within the directory).